-We’re super excited to share this week’s Rider Spotlight featuring West Coast resident Karl Cook!
-This talented rider has made quite the name for himself, not only through his talent in the arena, but also through his popular video series “Walking and Talking."
-In his videos, he shares his opinions and insights, what he has learned throughout his career, and addresses topics related to equestrian sport with a bonus of a Whiskey tasting to kick off each episode.
-Since the series began, Cook has received an admirable audience of those who appreciate his outlook on show jumping and the respect he has for his horses.
-Last year, some of the things Cook discussed in his video series were his experiences competing for Team Helios in the Major League Show Jumping Circuit, his first five-star win at the Hampton Classic with his super mare, Kalinka, and his time on the derby field here at Wellington International.
-Continue reading to learn more about Karl and his outlook on the sport, and be sure to keep an eye out for him to return to Wellington International for WEF 2023 at the end of this month!
+Introducing this week's Rider Spotlight featuring Karl Cook, a West Coast resident known for his talent in the arena and his popular video series "Walking and Talking" Cook shares his opinions and insights on equestrian sports, the lessons he's learned throughout his career, and even a Whiskey tasting in each episode.
+With a growing audience of those who appreciate his outlook on show jumping and his respect for his horses, Cook has made a name for himself in the sport.
+In 2022, he competed for Team Helios in the Major League Show Jumping Circuit, won his first five-star competition with his mare Kalinka, and took on the derby field at Wellington International.
+Keep reading to learn more about Cook and his perspective on the sport, and be sure to catch him at Wellington International for WEF 2023 at the end of this month!

 How did you get into riding?

 My mom bought me a pony and it stuck.